cchitsiang/awesome-stars/topics.md

 - [xo/usql](https://github.com/xo/usql) - Universal command-line interface for SQL databases
 - [prisma/prisma1](https://github.com/prisma/prisma1) - 💾 Database Tools incl.
 ORM, Migrations and Admin UI (Postgres, MySQL & MongoDB) [deprecated]
 - [buraksezer/olric](https://github.com/buraksezer/olric) - Distributed in-memory object store.
 It can be used both as an embedded Go library and as a language-independent service.
 - [typicode/lowdb](https://github.com/typicode/lowdb) - Simple to use local JSON database.
-Powered by plain JavaScript (supports Node, Electron and the browser)
+Use native JavaScript API to query.
+Written in TypeScript. (supports Node, Electron and the browser)
 - [MindorksOpenSource/android-mvvm-architecture](https://github.com/MindorksOpenSource/android-mvvm-architecture) - This repository contains a detailed sample app that implements MVVM architecture using Dagger2,  Room, RxJava2, FastAndroidNetworking and PlaceholderView
 - [jamesplease/redux-resource](https://github.com/jamesplease/redux-resource) - 3kb resource management for Redux
 - [HVF/franchise](https://github.com/HVF/franchise) - 🍟 a notebook sql client. what you get when have a lot of sequels.